 The dining halls are considered common spaces in the College.
-Students must adhere to public health guidelines, physical distancing recommendations and posted room capacities when entering and while inside all dining facilities.
-There will also be separate room capacity posted at the servery entrance.
-Physical distancing markers will be placed through-out all the dining facilities to guide patrons’ use of the spaces.
-Patrons may be required to cue in lines before entry into the servery or before paying for their meal.
+Students must adhere to public health guidelines and posted signage when entering and while inside the dining halls and serveries.
 The entrance to Strachan Hall is through the south doors and the entrance to the Buttery is through the south–west doors of the Gerald Larkin building.

 Seating in the Dining Hall

-Due to public health guidelines, seating in the dining facilities will be limited.
-Additional indoor seating is available in the Junior Common Room (Trinity College) and additional outdoor seating (weather dependent) will also be available.
-Patrons must adhere to physical distancing requirements while utilizing dining facilities and other seating areas.
+Seating in the dining facilities is limited.
+Additional indoor seating is available in the Junior Common Room and Divinity Common Room, and additional outdoor seating (weather dependent) will also be available.

-Trinity Food Services is currently able to accommodate students with a variety of dietary accommodations such as vegetarian and vegan diets, halal diets and made without gluten diets.
+Trinity Food Services is currently able to accommodate students with a variety of dietary accommodations such as vegetarian and vegan diets, halal diets, lactose free/dairy free diet and made without gluten diet.
 The dining facilities are not allergen free facilities or kosher facilities.
 For patrons with dietary accommodations, meal selection may be limited and/or may need to be pre-arranged.
 Individuals with life-threatening food allergies are expected to take the necessary precautions, including having an epi-pen on their person at all times within the dining hall.
 Anyone with dietary accommodation requirements, including food allergies, are encouraged to contact the Office of the Dean of Students for more information (firstname.lastname@example.org).

-All patrons are required to clear their table and deposit garbage, recycling, food waste and soiled dishes to the dish return station upon existing the dining facility.
+All patrons are required to clear their table and deposit garbage, recycling, food waste and soiled dishes to the dish return station.
 If student bring dishes, utensils or cups out of a dining facility, they will be required to return them back to the dining facility or residence waste management area.

-Appropriate attire, comprising of clothing and footwear and non-medical mask or face covering, must always be worn in the dining halls and serveries.
+Appropriate attire, comprising of clothing and footwear, must always be worn in the dining halls and serveries.
 Actions which might jeopardize the safety of community members is not permitted.
 Roller blades and/or skates may not be worn in the dining halls or serveries; skateboards, longboards and bicycles are not permitted.